-Award-winning keyboardist, Gili Loftus’ three-fold expertise on the fortepiano, modern piano, and harpsichord lends her playing a character that is unique to her, and which has opened up new and exciting paths for artistic and historical exploration which Gili has been invited to share through her performances and lectures on both sides of the Atlantic.
-In growing demand as a solo and collaborative artist, Gili is invited to play with period-instrument ensembles both internationally and in her adopted city of Montreal, and is especially happy when she is called home to play concerts in her native Israel.
-Gili’s studies and artistic endeavours over the years have been generously supported by the Canada-Israel Cultural Foundation, the Canada Council for the Arts, as well as Fonds AIDA, le conseil des arts et des letters du Québec and the Social Sciences and Humanities Research Council of Canada, and her recordings can be heard under the Leaf Music (Canada) and Backlash Music (Berlin) labels.
+Gili Loftus, an award-winning keyboardist, boasts a unique three-fold expertise in the fortepiano, modern piano, and harpsichord, leading to artistic and historical explorations through her captivating performances and lectures.
+Her growing demand as a solo and collaborative artist has earned her invitations to play with period-instrument ensembles across the globe and in her adopted city of Montreal, as well as in her native Israel.
+The Canada-Israel Cultural Foundation, the Canada Council for the Arts, Fonds AIDA, le conseil des arts et des letters du Québec, and the Social Sciences and Humanities Research Council of Canada have supported Gili’s studies and endeavors, leading to her recordings being featured under the Leaf Music (Canada) and Backlash Music (Berlin) labels.

 YES: When did you start your artistic journey and what were some of your goals when you started?